e271828e/Flight.jl/doc/6dof_landing_gear3.md

 ### $\mu$ Scaling

+In our friction model, the force exerted by the ground on the tire at the contact point is given by:
+$$F_{gnd,P}^c = F_N \begin{pmatrix} \mu_x & \mu_y & -1 \end{pmatrix}$$

+Where $F_N \ge 0$ is the magnitude of the force along the outward terrain normal, and $\mu_x$ and $\mu_y$ are signed friction coefficients.

-As described above, the magnitude and direction of the friction force must be such that the contact point velocity is kept at zero.
+As described above, the magnitude and sign of $\mu_x$ and $\mu_y$ must be such that the contact point velocity is kept at zero.
 This constraint is enforced as long as the friction coefficients remain below their maximum values, computed above.
 Once a friction coefficient reaches its maximum, it will saturate, and the contact point will start moving along that coefficient's direction.
 In this new condition, the friction force along that direction will have a constant value, given by the maximum value of that friction coefficient, and will oppose the direction of movement.

 This behavior can be simulated by defining the friction coefficients as follows: